anaisdrnc/Projet_Info_2A/README_essai.md

 ### 3.4 Launch the CLI application

+If you want to use the pdm shortcut, you must install it using the following command: install pdm

 This application provides the interface for delivery drivers and customers.

-- In Git Bash : python src/main_CLI.py or pdm cli
+- In Git Bash : pdm cli
+- In python src/main_CLI.py

 ### 3.4 Launch the API application

+If you want to use the pdm shortcut, you must install it using the following command: install pdm

 This application provides the administrator interface.

-- In Git Bash : python src/__main__.py or pdm start
+- In Git Bash : python src/__main__.py
+- In Python :  pdm start